Royal Rumble (2008): Event

 Before the event went live on pay-per-view, Shannon Moore and Jimmy Wang Yang defeated Deuce 'n Domino in a dark match.
-The first match that aired was a non-title "Career Threatening" match between the WWE United States Champion Montel Vontavious Porter (MVP) and Ric Flair, in which had Flair lost, he would have had to retire from wrestling.
+The first match that aired was a non-title "Career Threatening" match between WWE United States Champion Montel Vontavious Porter (MVP) and Ric Flair, in which had Flair lost, he would have had to retire from wrestling.
 At the start of the match, Flair started out working on MVP's left arm.
 Flair attempted to get the figure-four leglock on MVP, but MVP turned it into a small package for a two count.
 MVP executed a running big boot on Flair in the corner and went for a pin, but Flair managed to get his foot on the rope when the referee Charles Robinson counted to three.
 After the three count, the referee did not call for the bell as he had noticed Flair's leg on the bottom-rope and restarted the match.
 The match ended when MVP attempted a Playmaker, but Flair countered the attempt into the figure-four leglock, to which MVP eventually tapped out.
 Hence, Flair won and kept his career alive.

 The second match was between John "Bradshaw" Layfield (JBL) and Chris Jericho.
 The match began with Jericho trapping Layfield in the Walls of Jericho.
 JBL got to the ropes, however, and slid out of the ring with Jericho quickly following him.
 JBL strangled Jericho with the ring ropes and later, plunged him onto the ropes.
 Jericho recovered and clotheslined JBL out of the ring.
 When they got in again, JBL threw Jericho into the ring post, as a result of which, Jericho was busted open.
 JBL tried to take advantage of this situation, but Jericho still fought back.
 The fight went outside the ring, where JBL began clearing the ECW announce table.
 Jericho grabbed a steel chair and hit JBL with it.
 The referee immediately disqualified Jericho, who ignored the fact that he had lost the match and started to strangle JBL with some wires by the ring, in the same process JBL did to Jericho on Raw.